yongyucode/platinhom.github.com/pages/about/index.md

 layout: page
 ---

-> Act as you like.
+> Act as your thought.

 I'm doing research in computational chemistry/biology.
 My reseach interest includes computer-aider drug design, chemoinformatic, computational biology.
 I also love the research for organic mass spectromety  and organic chemistry I did before.
 I wanna combine my knowledge on computational chemistry/biology and organic chemistry to solve problems in sciences, especially in drug design.